jsd-genkx/NJMKL-JSD7/readme.txt

 Backend Dependencies -->
 - npm install mongodb express cors
-- mongodb database driver
-- express web framework for Node.js
-- cors is a package for cross origin sharing which is ...

 Create config.env file to store the MongoDB connection string (secret keys).